Raja (1972 film)

 Raja is a 1972 Indian Tamil-language spy action film directed by C. V. Rajendran.
 The film stars Sivaji Ganesan, Jayalalithaa and K. Balaji.
 It is a remake of the 1970 Hindi film Johny Mera Naam.
 The film was released on 26 January 1972, and became successful at the box office.

 Production

 Raja is a remake of the 1970 Hindi film Johny Mera Naam.
 A. C. Tirulokchandar was initially chosen to direct the film but he left for personal reasons.
-Sivaji Ganesan later successfully recommended C. V. Rajendran as director.
+Sivaji Ganesan later recommended C. V. Rajendran as director.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.